Table of Contents

 Character Morality and Sympathy

-One point of critique is the moral ambiguity and complexity of the characters, particularly Heathcliff, whose actions evoke both sympathy and condemnation from readers.
-Brontë challenges conventional notions of heroism and villainy, inviting readers to wrestle with the ethical implications of the characters’ choices.
+One of the criticisms of the novel is its creation of morally ambiguous, complex characters, not least Heathcliff, who can evoke both sympathy and condemnation today in readers.
+In fact, conventional notions of hero and villain are not overturned: the whole point of Bronte’s undertaking is for readers to wrestle with the ethical implications of the characters’ choices.

 Narrative Structure and Complexity